Medical Laboratory Technician & Medical Laboratory Scientist

 , median salary for medical and clinical laboratory technicians is approximately $39,340 per year.

-According to the Bureau of Labor and Statistics, the average median salary for medical and clinical laboratory technologists is approximately $58,640 per year.
+According to the Bureau of Labor and Statistics, the average median salary for medical laboratory scientist is approximately $58,640 per year.

 The American Society for Clinical Laboratory Science